Veritas™ System Recovery 21 User's Guide

 If you stop the Veritas System Recovery Agent service and then start Veritas System Recovery, the agent restarts automatically.
 The Status changes to Ready.

 If you stop the Veritas System Recovery Agent service while the software runs, you receive an error message.
 Veritas System Recovery is disconnected from the agent.
-In most cases, you can click Task pane or from the Tray icon to restart the Veritas System Recovery Agent.
+In most cases, you can click from the Task pane or from the Tray icon to restart the Veritas System Recovery Agent.

-from theTo start or stop the Veritas System Recovery Agent service
+To start or stop the Veritas System Recovery Agent service

 - On the Windows taskbar, click Start > Run.